ryokrieger/CityConnect/README.md

 ## 🗺️ Roadmap

-- [ ] Mobile application development
+- [ ] Integrate a map feature that allows users to find matches within their selected radius
 - [ ] Enhanced search and filtering capabilities
 - [ ] Advanced matching algorithms
-- [ ] Integrate a map feature that allows users to find matches within their selected radius

 ## 👨‍💻 Author